-It is the fourth day of Customer Service Week.
-Today the theme is Leadership: Championing customer service in the boardroom
+It was the fourth day of Customer Service Week (08 October 2020).
+That day the theme was Leadership: Championing customer service in the boardroom.

 Customer service at Board level

 How often is customer service discussed at Board level in your company from the point of view of the customer?
 Do you talk more in terms of “this is how we will do it”, “this is what it will mean for the company”?

 Try a new perspective.
 Have an empty chair.
 You could put a teddy bear in the chair.
 Name the teddy.
 Give him or her an age and decide about its family?
 Is there a partner?
 Is there a disability?
 What else do we need to know?
 When you have finished these types of questions have them written out with Teddy.

 With each agenda item ask Teddy what they think.
 You could discuss what Teddy may think and the impact that has on your decisions.
 You could have a number of Teddies.
 A different Teddy to each meeting, or more than one.
 Each one will bring you a different and unique perspective on how your decisions will impact on the customer experience and how they see you.

 Shop from a competitor

 Have you ever sent someone to do business with a competitor or just another business in a “mystery shopping” exercise?
 Try it.
 Mentally log every part of the journey and write it up and try and purchase something similar in your company.
 What were the differences, what was better, what was worse and what could you discuss as possible changes to how things run in your company?
 Would Teddy prefer those changes?